sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 1. Open your integration flow.

-2. In the **Deployment Status** tab of the property sheet, choose the URL.
+2. In the **Deployment Status** tab of the property sheet, choose the navigation link.

     <!-- border -->![Access Deployed Artifact](1-2-access-deployed-artifacts.png)